unsw-restech/unsw-restech.github.io/docs/software/ansys.md

 For Ansys CFX the .cfx and .def files need to be transferred to Katana.

 A brief batch script example is given below.
-A step-by-step guide is availabe [on our GitHub](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/ansys/ansys-cfx.md).
+A step-by-step guide is available [on our GitHub](https://github.com/unsw-edu-au/Restech-HPC/blob/master/hpc-examples/ansys/ansys-cfx.md).
+(Note: You need to [join the UNSW GitHub organisation](https://research.unsw.edu.au/github) to access this repo)

 ``` bash
    #!/bin/bash